doridori/doridori.github.io/_posts/2015-03-09-Android-Architecture-MV?.md

 > Take Model-View-Controller as an example.
 It's often referred to as a pattern, but I don't find it terribly useful to think of it as a pattern because it contains quite a few different ideas.
 Different people reading about MVC in different places take different ideas from it and describe these as 'MVC'.
 If this doesn't cause enough confusion you then get the effect of misunderstandings of MVC that develop through a system of Chinese whispers.
 (From [GUI Architectures](http://martinfowler.com/eaaDev/uiArchs.html))

-Reading up on the history of MVC, by the fact it was invented in the 70's at the time when UI stuff was in its infancy its not surprising it has taken on many differnt faces over the years when encountering new tech stacks and frameworks.
+Reading up on the history of MVC, by the fact it was invented in the 70's at the time when UI stuff was in its infancy its not surprising it has taken on many different faces over the years when encountering new tech stacks and frameworks.

 `MVC` can be interpreted in two ways it seems

-1. (less-often) An over-arching term, which is a superset of all MV* architectures that seperate some View from some Model and other middle-ish layer than may or may not communicated with the View & Model components directly.
+1. (less-often) An over-arching term, which is a superset of all MV* architectures that separate some View from some Model and other middle-ish layer than may or may not communicated with the View & Model components directly.
 2. (more-often) A slightly more concrete notion of a pattern that relates the M V and C components in a **triangular relationship** which does not allow the user to interact with the View directly but only via a View and / or Controller.
 View displays the Model and Model is manipulated via the Controller.

-Unfortunatly in practise I feel (from code I have audited) is that some devs feel like naming a class `Controller` is enough to ensure 'good' architecture, even if that controller class breaks every rule in the book of OOP (ok, I'm thinking of one project only here, but this is also the only project I saw where the dev even attempted to pull the 'controller code' outide of the `Activity`) including leaking views via static references in the Controller code.
+Unfortunately in practice I feel (from code I have audited) is that some devs feel like naming a class `Controller` is enough to ensure 'good' architecture, even if that controller class breaks every rule in the book of OOP (ok, I'm thinking of one project only here, but this is also the only project I saw where the dev even attempted to pull the 'controller code' outside of the `Activity`) including leaking views via static references in the Controller code.

 Anyhow, my advise would be not to actually think about MVC very much.
 IMHO its too abstract and therefore loses one of the major powers of design-patterns in the first place, which is to quickly convey a structural concept between developers.
 It is likely to cause more confusion than a more explicit term.